 Unlike the artwork around Otto Wagner himself had commissioned the amazing glass windows.
 Not least because of them the Adolf Böhm hall has turned into Vienna’s most elaborate Jugendstil hall.
 Add the fantastic triptychon, the mystical creature sofa group and the traditional Persian rug and you get a bizarre cocktail of visuals.

 Upstairs, you can see another striking Art Nouveau design in the bathroom: On request of his friend Wagner Jugendstil artist Koloman Moser designed mosaics in a vaulted corner of the ceiling: Two paradise birds spreading their feathers in perfect sync.
 Again, Ernst Fuchs contributed his part to the missing interiors by creating mosaic bathtubs.
 Like in so many other parts of the house, here, too, he indulged in his adoration of the female body, this time through two fantastic sphinxes.

 Otto Wagner Villa.
 If Otto Wagner now strolled through his garden he would search in vain for his bowling alley.
 Instead he would make a surprise encounter with an organically shaped mythological fountain house, halfway between Byzance and Middle Earth.

 Ernst Fuchs’ Nymphaeum Omega is set amidst natural springs and the ‘1,000 year old oak’ (Vienna oldest oak tree).
-Using a plethora of Tiffany glass stones, golden Angels of the apocalypse, the Madonna and her child, and Moses it conjures the power of nature and religion.
+Using a plethora of Tiffany glass stones, apocalyptic angels, Madonna and child, and Moses, it conjures the power of nature and religion.

 Otto Wagner Villa: Practical Information